adhithyasash1/MLOps/week 1/README.md

 ⸻

 ✅ Setup Instructions
-	1. Open the notebook in Google Colab or JupyterLab.
-	2. Authenticate and set your GCP project.
+	1. Authenticate and set your GCP project by creating an instance.
+	2. Open the notebook in JupyterLab in your Vertex Ai Workbench.
-	3. Upload iris.csv to a GCS bucket.
+	3. Upload iris.csv
 	4. Run through the notebook cells to train and deploy the model.
+ 	5. Save the model onto the created Bucket.

 ⸻